shendgeshraddha/Restaurant-App/README.md

-Shraddha's Restaurant Website
+• Shraddha's Restaurant Website

 Welcome to the Shraddha's Restaurant website repository!
 This repository contains the source code for the restaurant's official website.

-About Shraddha's Restaurant
+• About Shraddha's Restaurant

 The website allows users to make reservations and securely stores reservation data using MongoDB.

-Technologies Used
+•Technologies Used

-Frontend:
+• Frontend:
 React.js: Core framework for building a dynamic UI HTML, CSS, JavaScript: Basic web technologies for structuring and styling
 Bootstrap: For a responsive and modern layout

-Backend:
+• Backend:
 Node.js & Express.js: To manage server-side logic and handle HTTP requests

-Database:
+• Database:
 MongoDB: For data storage, particularly for reservation information

-Resources:
+• Resources:
 Various tutorials and guides, especially from YouTube, to aid development

 ![Screenshot 2024-11-07 230042](https://github.com/user-attachments/assets/d63d937e-93b7-40f7-bb48-299a0952eb2c)